indhuja-elumalai/Ecommerce-Follow-Along/README.md

 - **Delete Button**: Added a delete button to the product card.
 - **Backend Endpoint**: Created an endpoint to delete products from MongoDB using the product ID.
 - **Frontend Integration**: Enabled the frontend to send the product ID to the backend for deletion when the delete button is clicked.

 ---

+## Milestone 15: Creating and Integrating a Navbar

+In this milestone, we focused on creating and integrating a reusable Navbar component to enhance the navigation experience in our application.

+### Key Achievements:
+- **Navbar Component**: Created a Navbar component with links to all pages, including Home, My Products, Add Product, and Cart.
+- **Responsive Design**: Made the Navbar responsive, ensuring it looks good on all screen sizes.
+- **Frontend Integration**: Integrated the Navbar component into all pages to enable smooth and easy navigation between different sections of the app.

+---